-Using tree-based models like gradient boosting lends us the ability to explain to some degree which features most affected cell viability.
+Using tree-based models like gradient boosting lends us the ability to explain to some degree which features most influenced cell viability.
 Shapley importance values generated from the best-performing model show that the inhibition states of kinases had overwhelmingly more predictive power compared to baseline gene expression values, with FLT3 as the most important feature.
-FLT3 mutations are observed in 30% of Acute Myeloid Leukemia (AML) patients, and various FLT3 inhibitors are commonly prescribed for treatment[17].
-However, the study dataset contains a majority of cell lines from Non-small cell lung cancer (NSCLC), and FLT3 inhibitors have recently shown promise in preclinical studies by abrogating DNA damage[18].
-Although the baseline gene expression features had considerably lower predictive power in the model, it is important to note that they provided crucial cell line specific context to the model.
+FLT3 mutations are observed in 30% of Acute Myeloid Leukemia (AML) patients, and various FLT3 inhibitors are commonly prescribed for treatment(Antar et al. 2020).
+However, the study dataset contains a majority of cell lines from Non-small cell lung cancer (NSCLC), and FLT3 inhibitors have recently shown promise in preclinical studies by abrogating DNA damage(Ryu et al. 2019).
+Although the baseline gene expression features had considerably lower predictive power in the model, it is important to note that they provided crucial cell line specific context to the model, essentially “tuning” the model for specific cellular contexts.
 Interestingly, 40% of all the top 50 gene expression features were annotated as known kinase interactors in the STRING database.
 An additional strength of modeling cancer response from kinase-drug interactions is the generation of new hypotheses for understudied kinases.
-For example, the understudied[19] “Dark” kinases PIP4K2C and CSNK2A2 appear in the top 25 features of the best-performing model, suggesting possible functional roles in cancer cell viability.
-Interestingly, PIP4K2C expression has been associated with outcomes in Acute Myeloid Leukemia (AML)[20], while CSNK2A2 has been associated significantly with prognoses of 14 different cancer types[21].
+For example, the understudied(Essegian et al. 2020) “Dark” kinases PIP4K2C and CSNK2A2 appear in the top 25 features of the best-performing model, suggesting possible functional roles in cancer cell viability.
+Interestingly, PIP4K2C expression has been associated with outcomes in Acute Myeloid Leukemia (AML)(Lima et al. 2019), while CSNK2A2 has been associated significantly with prognoses of 14 different cancer types(Strum, Gyenis, and Litchfield 2022).

 There are still many limitations to the results reported in this study.
 The creation of a combined kinome profiling dataset involves gluing together results from different assay types.
 Although the assays produce the same output (ratio of kinase in treatment sample to kinase in control), there may be numerous methodological artifacts that add noise to the data.
 We have attempted to address this by analyzing model performance on each assay type individually, and we can see that responses to inhibitors with data originating from KINOMEscan are noisier and more difficult to predict than inhibitors with data from kinobeads.
 This discrepancy is potentially due to the imbalance in training data availability for the KINOMEscan inhibitors, with only 15 inhibitors having annotated cell line sensitivity data available.
 In the future, as more cell line sensitivity testing is performed for compounds in the KINOMEscan dataset, model performance for this assay may improve.
-Additionally, model performance also decreases when shifting from gene expression data from well-characterized cancer cell lines to that of novel patient-derived cell lines.
+Additionally, model performance also decreases when shifting from using gene expression data obtained from well-characterized cancer cell lines to using in-house gene expression of novel patient-derived cell lines.
 This is potentially due to the innate and significant heterogeneity that exists in such samples and because the models have been trained on baseline transcriptomics set of the given ~450 cell lines.